basimhennawi/blog/ckvs1y6fe027wcms19ao028k5.md

 According to GitHub, it understands dozens of languages but it does especially well for Python, JavaScript, TypeScript, Ruby, Java, and Go.

-Now let's have some fun here with a blank Javascript file and play around with it, as follow:

-Let's start with some straight-forward "pure" functions like `logMessage`, `addTwoNumbers` and `calcDiffBetweenDates` and see what we get.
+Now let's have some fun here with a blank Javascript file and start with some straight-forward "pure" functions like `logMessage`, `addTwoNumbers` and `calcDiffBetweenDates` and see what we get.

 ![log.gif](https://cdn.hashnode.com/res/hashnode/image/upload/v1636375831921/F1m-DZIkG.gif)